geetheshbhat/Flask-CRUD-sqlite3/README.md

 -	Delete

 # How will I run this appliction?
+Install Flask and run the application using `python app.py`.
 You have to use Postman to send request

 # Example: